DavidCuadradoB/Rover-Mars-Kata/Readme.md

    2. Since those are immutable and the creation of the `Mower` is "complex", maybe I could add a `Factory` here to create the `Mowers` where check the creation of the `Mower`
    3. This `immutability` makes that the `execute()` method is weird.
 Probably if `Mower` was mutable it could be easier.
 5. I considered the "Deploy of a Mower" as: The "creation" and the "movement" of the Mower.
 This could be divided in 2 parts, first deploy and second the movement.
 In an Api it could be clear, but since for this you need to save the Mower in some ddbb system, I prefer not overcomplicate the Kata and consider both actions as one.
+6. It has dependency with Spring-boot since I tried to use it for the dependency injection.
+But since the project is using the configured Spring log4j, to remove spring I need to configure log4j.
+Since I'm running out of time, I don't want to spend time configuring log4j, so I decided keep Spring for it.
+Of course in a real project I would configure log4j (or better, I could use Spring-Boot).